Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

     * Plant parameters were calibrated for all three farms, while site parameters were calibrated for each specific site.
     * [see woodward, 2020](https://onlinelibrary.wiley.com/doi/abs/10.1111/gfs.12464) for more details.
+    * Note that the parameters provided here provide the correct parameters to run the model in a way that is consistent with version V1.0.0

 ### testing regime and examples